Ichaelus/Github-Classifier/Documentation/API.md

 Generates and returns the API-url of a **random** GitHub repository.

-Attributes `client_id` and `client_secret` can (but mustn't) be passed in order ot be used by the server.
+Attributes `client_id` and `client_secret` can (but mustn't) be passed in order to be used by the server.
 If they aren't, hardcoded credentials will be used with their limitation of 5000 API calls per minute.

 ### ?key=api:generate_sample

 This service depends on the parameter `api_url`.
 Feature extraction and accordingly data dumping to the database is being made for the given repository.
 The unlabeled row is being saved and returned to the client.
 If the parameter `api-url` is empty, a random sample is being generated.
 The attribute `class` (opt.) leads to an instant classification of the sample, if empty the class `UNLABELED` is being used.

-Attributes `client_id` and `client_secret` can (but mustn't) be passed in order ot be used by the server.
+Attributes `client_id` and `client_secret` can (but mustn't) be passed in order to be used by the server.

 ## Attributes